 Exercise in the classroom has many positive benefits

-To lengthen the effects of exercise, researchers are pushing for exercise for kids throughout the day.
+With finidngs like this, researchers are pushing for exercise for kids throughout the day.
 Of course, since this is difficult to achieve, researches suggest some activities which can be done at home with parents.
 This could include allowing twenty minutes of vigorous activity before boarding the school bus, studying while walking, and exercising before attempting homework.

 Do You Need help with a Learning Difficulty?